TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 this field's value differs from 0.

 `starttime` UNIX timestamp when the record first showed up in the Frontend.
-Extbase respects that when it reads the values from the database thus it creates the Domain Objects not before that time.
+Extbase uses this timestamp when it reads the record values from the database so that it does not create the Domain Objects before that time.

 `endtime` UNIX timestamp when the record got "invisible" in the Frontend (i.e. when its hidden value got non-zero).
-As well as with the *starttime* field, Extbase respects this value when it reads from the database.
+As well as with the *starttime* field, Extbase uses this value when it reads from the database.

 `cruser_id` The UID of the Backend user who created the